imroyroyyy/2023/venom_main.md

 ---

-- [ ] more suspicious run-ins with Sooyoung, admits that to Haseul, who asks her to keep an eye on sooyoung for her, she suspects her too.

-- Being seen on security cameras in the vicinity of Heejin's murder: "I was just passing by, I didn't see anything suspicious"
-- Being in an area where they don't belong: "I was lost and trying to find my way back to my quarters"
-- Suddenly changing their story or alibi: "I must have misspoke earlier, I remember now I was in the engine room"
-- Having some of Heejin's possessions: "I found this in the hallway and picked it up"
-- Showing contradictory behavior: "So I'm the killer because I didn't cry?"
+- [ ] Jungeun is caught on the security cameras moving quickly away from electrical when the lights go out suddenly, and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
+"I radioed her because I needed a hand with some spot welding."

 ---

-- [ ] Jungeun is caught on the security cameras moving quickly away from electrical when **body #2** turns up and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
-"I radioed her because I needed a hand with some spot welding."
+- Jungeun watches Sooyoung use Heejin's special screwdriver to tighten a knob on the nav panel while they're assigned repairs together.
+- "Where did you get that?"
+- "This?"
+- "It's Heejin's."
+- "Oh?
+I didn't know.
+I found this in the hallway and picked it up"
+- Jungeun's skin prickles.
+It doesn't *feel* like a lie, but it also doesn't *not*.
+She stares at a fleck of blood on the handle.
+- "Do you think Hyunjin will want to send it back to earth in the box?"
+Sooyoung stares at it too, holding it much more gingerly now.

+---

+---

+- [ ] suspicious run-ins with Sooyoung, reports them to Haseul, but feels guilty.
+She's trying to figure out why Sooyoung had lied for her.

-- [ ] Haseul is barely holding it together.  she hasn’t cleaned the blood off the knees of her suit yet, “You need to catch her in the act, Jungeun.
+- [ ] Haseul is uncharacteristically tense.
+“You need to catch her in the act, Jungeun.
 I can’t do anything without proof.”
+Jungeun doesn't think Sooyoung did it, but she 'd rather have something to do to take her mind off of the danger, so she agrees to follow Sooyoung.

 - [ ] Sooyoung shows up in electrical from the cafeteria impossibly fast.
 Jungeun doesn’t see her on the way over.
 - [ ] Sooyoung hastily stuffs a dirty rag into her back pocket when Jungeun joins her in the upper engine, clearly startled and not prepared for company.